In this section, you'll attach a pipette to your OT-2.

 - While holding the pipette down, tighten the 3 screws.

-What if I can't level the pipette completely?
+Troubleshooting: Can't level the pipette completely?

 If the difference between channels is less than 0.15 mm, it's level enough.
 (0.15 mm is the thickness of between one and two sheets of typical printer paper.)
 If it's more than 0.15 mm, and you're unable to correct it, your OT-2 might need more adjustment.
 Contact Opentrons Support for help.